jezil2210/Backdoor/README.md

 ```
 this is other method that have an infinite loop because i can receive just 1024 bytes for each interaction, so verify if all the content already been received, if not keep receiveing more 1024 bytes.</br>

 the try statement it's gonna verify the command list, precisely the first position to verify what i want to use(cd, download, upload) any other command will execute without any problems.
-When the cd command is executed I just change my directory to which i want to go(second part of the list the command[1]) with the module "os".
+When the cd command is executed i just change my directory to which i want to go(second part of the list the command[1]) with the module "os".
 And the result i put in variable command_result that is sent to my computer as json.
 ```python
            try:
                 if command[0] == "exit":